freerange/site/soups/weeknotes/week-423.snip.markdown

 * We worked at TOG Bloomsbury on Monday & Tuesday, at TOG Tottenham Court Road on Wednesday, the Barbican Cinema Benugo on Thursday, and from home on Friday.
 Chris R headed off for a long (birthday) weekend in Bath on Friday.

-* On Wednesday we had a follow-up meeting with a prospective client.
+* On Wednesday we had a meeting with a prospective client in their office on Gower Street.

 * Chris L's new laptop arrived on Thursday - woot!